 Barter Books situated in the beautiful and listed Victorian Railway Station of Alnwick in England’s northernmost county of Northumberland is a book lover’s dream.

-Open every day of the week between 9.00 am and 7.00 pm a visitor could very easily lose themselves for a couple of hours or more browsing the endless number of shelves seeking their own favourite author or subject of interest.
+Open every day of the week between 9.00 am and 7.00 pm a visitor could very easily lose themselves for a couple of hours or more browsing the endless number of shelves seeking their own favorite author or subject of interest.
 Every now and then your ear will catch the sound of the model train set circling above.

 Barter Books is also famed for the origin of the recent ‘Keep Calm and Carry On’ poster fashion.
 In the year 2000, a rare original of this WWII poster was discovered in an auction, framed and erected in the store.
 It became an instant hit and today versions of this simple slogan are seemingly everywhere!